PlugShare/plugshare.github.io/source/index.html.md

       <div class="type">optional</div>
     </td>
     <td>This method supports paging.
 If page is specified, count must be specified as well.<br>
-    This returns results based on the page index number, with 100 results showing per page.</td>
+    This returns results based on the page index number, with `count` results showing per page.</td>
   </tr>
   <tr>
     <td>